 We are highly dependent on the principal members of our executive team.
 While we have entered into employment agreements or offer letters with each of our executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 To help attract, retain, and motivate qualified employees, we use share-based incentive awards such as employee stock options and restricted stock units.
+As of March 31, 2022, approximately 62% of all outstanding options had an exercise price above the closing price of the stock on that date.
+As a result, the current situation provides a considerable challenge to maintaining employee motivation, as well as creating a serious threat to retention until a recovery commences.
 If our share-based compensation ceases to be viewed as a valuable benefit, our ability to attract, retain, and motivate employees could be weakened, which could harm our results of operations.